komfiGolabi/Free-2-Be-Fit-MS1-Kamila-Golebiowska/README.md

 ## Testing

 [HTML Validator Page](https://validator.w3.org/)

-* After testing Homepage had no errors, only three errors regarding the use of h1 element, as I used it not only in the navbar as a name, but as well on carousel images.
+* After testing Homepage in direct input, there were no errors or warnings.
 * services page had no errors or warnings after putting the code as a direct input into the html validator page.
 * Fees and timetable page showed no errors of warnings after putting the code as a direct input into the html validator page.
 * contact page showed no errors or warnings after putting the code as a direct input into the html validator page.